ECE444-2023Fall/UofT-EventHub/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+**Steps to Run the application for development: **
+1. Before you start making changes:  ``` docker-compose up -d ```
+2. Make changes locally when you'd like to test the change: refresh docker container through docker desktop or re-run ``` docker-compose up -d ```
+3. All changes to the files within the app/ folder can be tested this way.
+4. Before pushing the code do - ``` docker-compose up --build ```
+5. If everything works on the new container, you are all set to push the changes!
+6. After pushing the changes run ``` docker-compose down``` to stop the container.

+Older version and explanation of commands:
 We have dockerized the project to prevent any complications that might arise from different environments.
 To run the application locally you can:

 - Initialize the python docker image using the Dockerfile we have added